JohnMKreski/MSSE640-Test-Case-Analysis/Equivalence-Class-Partitioning/TESTCASE_ANALYSIS.md

 # Introduction

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Equivalence Class Partitioning (ECP) is a black-box testing technique used to reduce the number of test cases while maintaining effective coverage.
 In this method, input data is divided into partitions, or equivalence classes, that group valid and invalid test cases.
 The underlying principle is that testing a single representative from each class is sufficient because all values within the same partition are expected to yield similar results.
-As Burnstein [^1] states, “if one test case in a particular equivalence class reveals a defect, all the other test cases based on that class would be expected to reveal the same defect.”
-Conversely, if a test case in one partition passes, then all other values in that partition should also pass.
+As Burnstein states, “if one test case in a particular equivalence class reveals a defect, all the other test cases based on that class would be expected to reveal the same defect.”[^1] Conversely, if a test case in one partition passes, then all other values in that partition should also pass.

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; This methodology operates on the black-box approach, where testing is based solely on input and output specifications rather than internal code structure.
 For instance, if a program determines whether a student passes or fails a course based on a numerical score, ECP would group valid and invalid scores into distinct classes.
 The details of this example and its test case analysis are explored below.